What is a Customer Service? What is customer service?

 Call centers can sometimes get overwhelmed when fielding calls from their customers.
 This is where a busy tone or signal goes through.
 This usually occurs when the call center cannot handle answering more calls.

 Usually, the call center software is not capable of handling the current amount.
-When you measure KPIs for the percentage of calls blocked, you must determine if the problem is department-wide or only to an individual employee.
+When you measure KPIs for the percentage of calls blocked, you must determine if the problem is department-wide or only for an individual employee.

 Additional training can be offered for call center agents who are struggling with an excessive number of active waiting calls in their lines.
 Customer effort score (CES)